-We have provided the Heave Ho! for those who are ready to dig in deeper.
-And we have the review work "Scratch Yer Noggin" that tests your memory of past sections.
-I recommend using these pages (with prior study or open book) to assess how much your student is grasping, and they certainly could be graded if you require graded work.
-Better still, let them do these sections for fun, and base your assessment more on their willingness and ability to put into practice the "In Real Life" suggestions, and their ability to "Find it in the Story" as they go along through each exercise.
+We have provided challenge exercises (we call them "Heave Ho!") for those who are ready to dig in deeper.
+And we have another set of review work called "Scratch Yer Noggin."
+These pages test your memory of past sections.
+I recommend using these pages (you can require your student to review and study before filling them out, or allow them to flip back as an open book review) to assess how much your student is grasping, and they certainly could be graded if you require graded work.
+Better still, let the do these sections in fun, and base your assessment more on their willingness and ability to put into practice the "In Real Life" suggestions, and their ability to "Find it in the Story" as they go along through each exercise.
 These sections can be found, exercise by exercise in the Teacher's Guide.

 The goal of our workbook is to help your student open up and allow this muscle of creativity to grow and develop through the learning of basic story elements.
 Your encouragement and interest is all that you both need to have a successful class!